Here is the home screen of BIT

 It opened immediately with the relevant files of past tested piles or boreholes and also allows you to use the App + button to create a new test file .
 This is a WYSIWYG approach display

 You have full control over test pace:

 The test is simple - Once the depth meter, gyro, and inclinometer been calibrated (a few minutes for each), the sensor can be lowered in the pile or borehole to begin measurement

 The software will automatically ask you to stop for measurement every 5 meters (or other distance you may choose)

 Once the sensor reached the bottom, you can start pulling it up, and the software will tell you to stop at each location of previous measurements.

 When the sensor is at the top, measurement is completed and calculation begins to present the inclination in multiple ways

 Presenting the test results.

-It also shows you the side view position location with the gray line and red circle .
+Top View - This presents the drift of the drill from the center.
+It also shows you the side view position location with the gray line and red circle.

 Side View - Blackline presenting the tested drill, and Red dots presenting the test points, with the green triangle representing the maximum allowed inclination.